MicrosoftDocs/cpp-docs/docs/cpp/standard-conversions.md

 Certain expressions can cause objects of floating type to be converted to integral types, or vice versa.
 When an object of integral type is converted to a floating type and the original value cannot be represented exactly, the result is either the next higher or the next lower representable value.

-When an object of floating type is converted to an integral type, the fractional part is truncated.
-No rounding takes place in the conversion process.
+When an object of floating type is converted to an integral type, the fractional part is truncated (round toward zero).
 Truncation means that a number like 1.3 is converted to 1, and -1.3 is converted to -1.
 If the truncated value is higher than the highest representable value or lower than the lowest representable value, the result is undefined.

 ## Arithmetic conversions